June

 If a class is canceled, Mayo Clinic Health System will make every attempt to reach you by phone or email.
 Mayo Clinic Health System reserves the right to cancel any class that does not meet minimum size requirements.
 If local schools are cancelled, so are prenatal education offerings.
 Alternative classes will be offered whenever possible.
 Call 507-594-4607 for cancellation or postponement information.

-In this virtual class (online, offered twice per month), you will learn how our comprehensive program of surgery, dietary counseling, behavior modification, exercise and support can lead to a healthier life.
+In this virtual class, you will learn how our comprehensive program of dietary counseling, behavior modification, exercise, medication and surgery can lead to a healthier life.

 - What are the benefits and risks of surgery?